Hero-OEC/Replit-Worldforge/replit.md

-# WorldForge - Creative Writing Management System
+# InkAlchemy - Creative Writing Management System

 ## Overview

-WorldForge is a comprehensive creative writing management system built as a full-stack web application.
+InkAlchemy is a comprehensive creative writing management system built as a full-stack web application.
 It provides writers with tools to organize and manage their creative projects, including character development, world-building, timeline management, and lore documentation.
 The application is designed to help writers maintain consistency and organization across complex creative works.

 ## System Architecture